-This is a great question as it is unlikely that your saltwater pool warranty will cover freeze damage.
-To winterize the salt chlorine generator, you will firstly need to drain every last drop of water from the entire manifold assembly including the cell and the tri-sensor.
+This is a great question, as it is unlikely that your saltwater pool warranty will cover freeze damage.
+To winterize the salt chlorine generator, you will first need to drain every last drop of water from the entire manifold assembly, including the cell and the tri-sensor.
 You may even be able to remove the cell completely if your manufacturer recommends it.

 If you do remove it altogether, remember to cap the check valve connections to prevent water from entering.